I-1-2-25.Fee Agreement Approval or Disapproval

 A. Receipt of a Fee Agreement

-When a hearing office (HO), National Hearing Center (NHC), or the Office of Appellate Operations (OAO) receives a fee agreement, designated support staff will date stamp the document received (if received by mail) and ensure the claim(s) file has a form SSA-1696 (Appointment of Representative), or other equivalent writing appointing the representative.
-For more information about appointments, see Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-11.
+When a hearing office (HO), National Hearing Center, or the Office of Appellate Operations (OAO) receives a fee agreement, designated support staff will date stamp the document (if received by mail) and ensure the claim(s) file has a form SSA-1696 (Appointment of Representative), or other equivalent writing appointing the representative.
+For more information about representative appointments, see Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-11.

-A fee agreement may constitute a valid appointment of representation if the fee agreement meets the requirements for an equivalent written statement of appointment.
+A fee agreement alone may constitute a valid appointment of representation if it meets the requirements for an equivalent written statement of appointment.
 See HALLEX I-1-1-11 A.

-If there is not a valid appointment of representation in the claim(s) file, support staff will contact the person who signed the fee agreement as the representative to address the issue.
+If the claim(s) file does not contain a valid appointment of representation, support staff will contact the individual who signed the fee agreement as the representative to address the issue.

 If the representative has been properly appointed, support staff will ensure the fee agreement has been signed by both the claimant and representative and take all necessary actions to associate the document with the claim(s) file.
-Support staff will then ensure all necessary entries regarding representation and the fee agreement are made in the hearing level Case Processing and Management System (CPMS) or the appeals level Appeals Review Processing System (ARPS).
-At the hearing level, support staff will also follow the HO electronic business process rule 1.2.C.2.
-For paper claim(s) files only, hearing level or OAO staff will annotate the form SSA-1128 (Representative Involved) with pertinent information and staple it to the outside lower right corner of the claim(s) file.
+Support staff will then ensure all necessary entries regarding representation and the fee agreement are made in the hearing level Case Processing and Management System (CPMS) or in the Appeals Council (AC) level Appeals Review Processing System (ARPS).
+At the hearing level, support staff will also follow the HO Standard Hearings Operations Procedure in sections 1.2 and 1.3.
+For paper claim(s) files only, HO or OAO staff will annotate the form SSA-1128 (Representative Involved) with pertinent information and staple it to the outside lower right corner of the claim(s) file.

 At the AC level, only the A member administrative appeals judge (AAJ) acts on the fee agreement.
 See HALLEX I-1-2-6 C.1.

 Typically, the adjudicator will send notice of the action on the fee agreement with the decision on the claim(s).
-However, if the adjudicator has already released the decision when the fee order is ready to send, support staff will mail the order to the claimant and representative separately, faxing a copy to the effectuating component.
+However, if the adjudicator has already released the decision when the fee order is ready to be sent, support staff will mail the fee order to the claimant and representative separately, forwarding a copy to the effectuating component.
 Support staff will also ensure a copy of the fee order is associated with the claim(s) file.